 Ranunculus asiaticus is a herbaceous perennial.
 There are single and double varieties.
 It is native to the Eastern Mediterranean, in Southwestern Asia, Southeastern Europe, and Northeastern Africa.
 Ranunculus asiaticus is part of the Ranunculaceae family of plants.
 It is also is known as the Persian Buttercup, Turban Buttercup, Persian Crowfoot, or Garden Ranunculus.

-It has three-lobed basal leaves whereas the leaves higher on the plant are more divided and hairy like the stems.
+It has three-lobed basal leaves.
+Whereas the leaves higher on the plant are more divided and hairy.
+The stems are hairy.
 Ranunculus asiaticus flowers range in color from white to yellow, pink, and red.
-The flowers appear sometimes several to a stem and have thin crepe-like petals.
+It sometimes flowers several to a stem.
+Flowers have thin crepe-like petals.

-Ranunculus asiaticus is a tuberous perennial, they actually grow from corms.
+Ranunculus asiaticus is a tuberous perennial.
+It actually grows from corms.
 The corms have claws at the bottom.
-The size of the corm correlates to the number of flowers it will produce. .
+The size of the corm correlates to the number of flowers it will produce.
 The flowers are cup-shaped and have black centers.
 It flowers in spring and summer.

 Propagate Ranunculus asiaticus by seed or divide it in spring or late autumn.
 Watch out for aphids, slugs, snails, and powdery mildew.
-Ranunculus asiaticus is also popular as cut flowers and could easily last up to a week as a cut flower.
+Ranunculus asiaticus is also popular as cut flowers.
+It could easily last up to a week as a cut flower.